Excel DATEDIF Function (Table of Contents)

 “yd” | A difference in complete days, Ignoring years. |

-- From this particular function, you can find the difference in days between given dates, irrespective of years; it may count the months but only till the very next year, and it always provides you with the result in counting days.
+- From this particular function, you can find the difference in days between given dates, irrespective of years; it may count the months but only till the very next year, and it always provides the result in counting days.

 - Formula for this unit is =DATEDIF(start_date, end_date,”yd”)